Tutorials

 Quick Start | React Components

 This tutorial provides a quick explanation of components and how to use them with React.
-Components are the basic building blocks for rendering DOM elements in React.
-Using components allows you to isolate your UI into individual units, each which takes a list of arguments and returns a React element.
-In this tutorial, we will build out several React components with both the functional and class component syntax.
+Components are the basic building blocks for rendering UI in React.
+Using components allows you to isolate your UI into individual, reusable units that each take a list of arguments and return a React element.
+In this tutorial, we'll build out several React components using both functional and class component syntax.

 Creating Components With Functions

-To create a basic component, we can define a function that takes a single argument (props).
-To follow proper naming convention, it is important that our function begin with a capital letter.
-Replace your index.js file with the following:
+To create a basic component, define a function that takes a single argument, usually named props.
+Following the naming convention, capitalize the function name.
+Here's how your index.js file should look:

 index.js